 In short, you need all of the data regarding your income and expenses.
 Make sure nothing is left behind to enhance the accuracy of your budget.

 When all the information is on hand, you jump to the second point.

 2. List down your income sources

 In this step, you list income sources including the major ones and side hustles.
-The most common sources of income include small business, job, part-time side hustle, dividends, and interest on bonds and saving accounts.
+The most common sources of income include small businesses, jobs, part-time side hustle, dividends, and interest on bonds and saving accounts.

 But make sure to not include inconsistent and irregular income sources.
 There is a separate method for budgeting variable personal income.
 We’ll discuss that later in this post.

 After mentioning the amounts you calculate the total of that income.
 Later on, the expenses are deducted from the total income.

 In step 3 you do the same as in step 2 but here you write down all your expenses with the expected cost.
 They include your important expenses and wants.
 These expenses are further categorized into fixed that don’t change like rent and the variables like food costs.